VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Rising Star** - JBL Flip 4 Speakers.
 Awarded to the second best project all around.

 - **Workshop Warrior** - 1MORE Earphones.
-Awarded to the best hack utilizing a tool taught in a workshop.
-Winners must have attended the corresponding workshop.
+Awarded to the best hack utilizing a tool or tech taught in a workshop. *Winners must have attended the corresponding workshop.*

 - **Zero to Hero** - Amazon Echoes.
 Awarded to the best hack from a team with minimal to none prior experience.

 - **Code For Good** - Nimble Portable Chargers + $30 to a charity of your choice.
-Awarded to the best hack dedicated to social good. _VandyHacks reserves the right to decline donations to certian charities._
+Awarded to the best hack dedicated to social good. *VandyHacks reserves the right to decline donations to certain charities.*

 - **A(lan)esthetic** - Wacom Intuos Tablet.
-Awarded to the best individual design incorporating the letters "VH". _Single winner only.
+Awarded to the best individual design incorporating the letters "VH". *Single winner only.
 Does not need to be associated with a project.
-Dedicated to our Director of Design, Alan._
+Dedicated to our Director of Design, Alan.*

 - **#VandyHacks** - Fujifilm Polaroid Camera.
-Awarded to the best individual social media post (make sure to post with #VandyHacks and #VH5 and tag @VandyHacks). _Single winner only._
+Awarded to the best individual social media post (make sure to post with #VandyHacks and #VH5 and tag @VandyHacks). *Single winner only.*

+- **MicroStrategy Grand Prize** - Nintendo Switch, Swag Backpack.
+Awarded to best use of MicroStrategy (Usher, Embedded Analytics or both!).

+- **MicroStrategy Raffle Prize** - $25 Starbucks Gift Card, Swag.
+Secure your hack with Usher API.

-- **Sponsor Prizes** - TBA.
+- **Other Sponsor Prizes** - TBA.

+- **Major League Hacking Prizes** - [hack.mlh.io/prizes](https://hack.mlh.io/prizes/)

-# <a name='submitting-your-project'></a>Submitting Your Project
+# Submitting Your Project

 You have a project, mock up, slide deck, demo, anything!
 You will be submitting hard work online via [Devpost](vandyhacksv.devpost.com).
 All submissions are due by 9AM on Sunday, so be aware of the time because you will not be allowed to submit afterwards.
 You will be asked to write a title and short description for your project, along with what prizes your project is eligible to win.
 Remember, this is something you can show off to recruiters, family, and friends in the future!

-# <a name='presenting-your-project'></a>Presenting Your Project
+# Presenting Your Project

 After everyone has submitted their project, you will get a chance to present yours during the expo round!
 The expo will take place in the Wond’ry starting at 10:00 AM on Sunday.
 Your team will be assigned a table number, so make sure you get to your table early so that you can smooth out any technical difficulties.
 We’ll have power strips ready for you, but be sure to have a demo and your pitch planned out.
 If you’re not sure how to demo, don’t worry!
 We’ll be hosting a how to demo talk from 9-10 AM teaching you how to present your project to judges and other hackers.